wc-k/GACD/CodeBook.md

-CodeBook for the tidy dataset
+This is the CodeBook for the tidy data
 Data source

 This dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones